Markets fall on doubts over Covid-19 vaccine: ASX poised to open lower

-After Covid-19 vaccine hopes were questioned yesterday, US markets fell over overnight.
-The Australian share market npw looks set to open lower this morning.
+After Covid-19 vaccine hopes were questioned yesterday, US markets fell overnight.
+The Australian share market now looks set to open lower this morning.
 Vaccine candidate Moderna seemed to be generating an immune response in Phase 1 trial subjects.
 The company’s stock valuation surged to USD$29 billion.
 But now experts say there is no real way to know how successful the vaccine could be.
-On the commodities front, gold lifted and oil slipped.
+On the commodities front, gold lifted as did oil.

 Local economic news due out today